Cameras and Lenses I Use for Architectural Photography

 Cameras I Use for Architectural Photography

-Over the years I’ve worked with a wide variety of cameras and lenses for architectural photography.
-When choosing a camera, I am looking at resolution, dynamic range, lens options, ease of use, size, weight, and cost.
-Here are the three different camera systems I am currently using for architectural photography, including pros and cons of each.
+When choosing a camera for architectural photography, I consider resolution, dynamic range, lens options, ease of use, size, weight, and cost.
+Here are three different systems I have used, each offering unique advantages for architectural work.

 PROS

-- Canon and Nikon tilt-shift lenses can be adapted for use with the Fuji GFX 100S
+- Canon and Nikon tilt-shift lenses can be adapted for use with the GFX

 - Tethering with Capture One software for